Toyota Stadium (Texas): 2028 redevelopment

-On September 17, 2024, the City of Frisco approved a $182 million redevelopment project.
-Improvements include three new clubs, renovated stadium entrances, the removal of the north-end concert stage for supporter standing areas, the largest LED video board of any soccer-specific stadium in the nation, and architecturally distinctive European-style roof structures covering the east, west, and the majority of the north stands that will provide much-needed shade for supporters.
+Nearly every structure located above the original seating bowl on the east, west, and north sides was demolished from 2025-26 with new structures to be built.
+Improvements include three new clubs, new east, west, and north entrances, the removal of the unpopular north end concert stage and addition of a new north stand, the largest LED video board of any soccer-specific stadium in the nation, new seating, new sound system, European-style roof structures covering the east, west, and north stands (that will provide much-needed shade for supporters), and replacing the original light towers with LED systems built into the new roof structures.
+Once completed, the stadium capacity will increase by 3,400 to 23,900.

-Part of the improvements will also include over 1.2 million square feet of office space, a 200-room upscale hotel, a 200-unit multifamily high-rise building, and 30,000 square feet of retail and restaurant space.
+The last phase of the project will include over 1.2 million square feet of office space, a 200-room upscale hotel, a 200-unit multifamily high-rise building, and 30,000 square feet of retail and restaurant space.